TopMyster/Tier-Browser/README.md

 Credit:

-Thank you to The Browser Companys Dia AI Chatbot for generating most of the code.
+Thank you to The Browser Companys Dia AI Chatbot for generating some of the code.
 Thanks to https://github.com/jojicoding for the name of the browser.